MagnificentBubble/cad11-F20GA/Render/README.md

 ## Materials
 The Materials were mostly made in the same way.
 Images within the public domain and not requiring acreditation were found online and collected into a small texture library.
 These were then used as the base colour of the material.
 The colour data was then fed through a displacement node to create depth.

+The Sun material is unique in that is an emissive material.
+Since it depicts a star, it was decided that a Blackbody simulation would determine colour and would be used as the sole light source of the scene.

+## Render
+The final render was completed using the Eevee rendering engine over cycles due to the ease with witch post processing efects such as bloom could be added.
+This required the addition of an irradiance volume to bake the lighting.
+A camera was inserted into the scene to take the picture.
+Its settings were tweaked to add depth of field, and it was positioned for an aesthetic composition.
+As such, the drawers are not visible in the final render.